genxium/GFoldLander/scipy_references/README.md

 - no requirement for the problem to be "regular", i.e. no "constraint qualification"

 Cons
-- no guarantee on finding the solution which satisfies all constraints if one existed, e.g. depending on initial guess chosen
+- no guarantee on finding the solution which satisfies all constraints if one exists, e.g. depending on initial guess chosen

 ### 1.2.2 KKT conditions method
 Watch